Skip to main content

 Use Greenhouse if: Job seekers applying to tech companies and startups using Greenhouse.

-Use Jobsolv if: you're a marketing analyst — it's the only free platform built specifically for analytics careers, with verified listings, resume scoring, and salary data from real postings.
+Use Jobsolv if:you're a marketing or data analyst — it's the only resume-tailoring tool built specifically for analytics careers, scoring your resume against the exact job description and rewriting your bullets to beat the ATS.

 Get weekly job alerts